carlobortolan/embloy/README.md

 <details>
   <summary> 3.
 Start the server </summary>

-If you wish to experiment on our backend or contribute to our front end you can test your changes by starting a local server.
+If you wish to experiment on our backend or contribute to our front end, you can test your changes by starting a local server.

 1. Create a file 'config/env_var.rb' with the following content: